ICanBoogie/docs/icanboogie.md

 ### `ICanBoogie\Prototyped::get_app`

 The `app` magic property of [Prototyped][] instances returns the instance of the application.
-The property is read-only and is only available after the [Core][] instance has been created.
+The property is read-only and is only available after the [Application][] instance has been created.

 The [PrototypedBindings][] trait may be used to type hint instances.